Prompt Library · 36 prompts

 Write a bio

-Three versions (short/medium/full) for Instagram, LinkedIn and About me pages — that sounds like a human.
+Three versions (short/medium/full) for Instagram, LinkedIn, and About Me pages — that sound like a human.

 I need to update my bio for [Instagram/LinkedIn/website].